kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 ## 4. Operation

 Upon start up the WiFiManager kicks in.
 If a saved WiFi configuration found it will configure NodeMCU as a WiFi Station (STA) and connect to the WiFi Access Point that is configured in the saved configuration.
 Otherwise it will configure NodeMCU as an Access Point (AP) with SSID: "JamSholat" and spawn a web page (WiFiManager portal) that you can connect to and configure using your Smartphone.
-Once the WiFi has been configured it will switch back to STA mode and start the clock.
+Once the WiFi has been configured it will switch back to Station (STA) mode and start the clock.

 ![Configure WiFi](https://github.com/kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/blob/main/images/2022-07-02_012612.png)